-The pandemic disrupted the mobility industry immensely, but the two primary variables for optimizing uptake of your mobility assets: price and placement.
-You can hone your strategies for both with accurate demand forecasts, yet anomalies still occur and can have major impact in this hyper-competitive industry.
+The pandemic disrupted the mobility industry immensely, but the two primary variables for optimizing uptake of your mobility assets remain the same: price and placement.
+You can do both more profitably with accurate demand forecasts, yet anomalies still occur and can have major impact in this hyper-competitive industry.
 So how do you prepare your team and fleet to be best positioned for anomalies that drive demand up or down?

 Exploring some of the key factors involved in understanding demand fluctuations in the MaaS industry will enable participants to learn from each other and tackle some of the big challenges for transport businesses.

-This is a topic I am passionate about because we work with the world’s leading mobility companies including: two leading rideshare companies, one of the leading scooter companies, and one of the world’s largest automotive companies.
+This is a topic I am passionate about because we work with some of the world’s leading rideshare companies, as well as a range of other mobility and transport providers.

 Most companies prioritize placement over price wars